Cynthia Mamle Morrison: 2020 elections

+2024 elections

+Cynthia Mamle Morrison's eligibility to contest Agona west as an independent parliamentary candidate was in limbo as a District Magistrate court in Agona Swedru,was issued an injunction against her candidacy. the court ordered that Cynthia Mamle Morrison should refrain from any actions regarding the nomination process for the position of Member of pariliament for Agona West Constituency.

 Committees

 She is the Chairperson of the Government Assurance Committee and also the Chairperson of the Communications Committee.

+Ministerial Appopintment

+In 2018, the then President of Ghana, Nana Akufo-Addo appoint her as the minister-designate for Gender, Children, and Social Protection.
+She was subsequently confirmed and served in this position until January, 2021.

 Independent Candidacy

 In April 2024, Cynthia lost the primary elections for the Agona West Constituency to Chris Arthur.
 Despite a court injunction, she announced her decision to contest for the seat of Agona West constituency as an independent candidate forfeiting her membership to the New Patriotic Party.
 In October 2024, her decision to go independent was speculated in the media to have been rescinded by a section of the media after a picture of her and the New Patriotic Party leader in parliament, Alexander Afenyo-Markin went viral.
 However, she clarified that she will still contest as an independent candidate.

 Attack

 The incident occurred as supporters of Cynthia Morrison were returning from a mini-campaign launch in Otinkorang to Agona Swedru.
 A shot was fired into the crowd, causing panic and injuries.
 One person sustained gunshot wounds, while several others suffered minor injuries during the chaotic scene.